jchabra69/SixthDice/README.md

 # SixthDice
 It's a Dice Roll game made in Java and Android Studio using POO, which uses two six-sided dice for each player (2 players).

-(PS: Forgive me if you find the code in Spanish, I'm learning)

 # Rules: